venicegeo/pz-docs/documents/devguide/05-pz-jobmanager.md

 ## Building and Running Locally

-Please refer to repository readme: <https://github.com/venicegeo/pz-jobmanager>
+Please refer to repository readme: <a target="_blank" href="https://github.com/venicegeo/pz-jobmanager">README</a>

 ## Source Organization

 The main logic of the Job Manager is split between two package.
+The
-The `controller` package contains the REST controller that contains the REST endpoints for querying job status, etc. This is a simple Spring RestController that contains the endpoints defined as simple functions.
+<a target="_blank" href="https://github.com/venicegeo/pz-jobmanager/tree/master/src/main/java/jobmanager/controller">`controller`</a> package contains the REST controller that contains the REST
+endpoints for querying job status, etc. This is a simple Spring RestController that contains the endpoints defined as simple functions.
-The `messaging` package declares the Apache Kafka logic, where the JobManager defines Kafka consumers to poll for incoming messages.
+The <a target="_blank" href="https://github.com/venicegeo/pz-jobmanager/tree/master/src/main/java/jobmanager/messaging">`messaging`</a> package declares the Apache Kafka logic, where the
+JobManager defines Kafka consumers to poll for incoming messages.
 The messages pertain to 1) Creating new Jobs and 2) Updating the status of Jobs.
-The Jobs are persisted in the MongoDB and interaction code to handle the MongoDB commits is located in the `database` package.
+The Jobs are persisted in the MongoDB and interaction code to handle the MongoDB commits is located in the <a target="_blank" href="https://github.com/venicegeo/pz-jobmanager/tree/master/src/main/java/jobmanager/database">`database`</a> package.

 ## Interface